Questions about GDPR-compliance of ADAS and Autonomous Driving

-A lawyer answers on some of the most common legal questions about collecting, storing, processing and sharing autonomous vehicle data
+A lawyer answers some of the most common legal questions about collecting, storing, processing, and sharing autonomous vehicle data.

 A growing number of (semi)-autonomous vehicles is increasing concerns around their impact on privacy.
 By collecting vast volumes of images and videos, personal data like people’s faces and license plates are often captured.
 As a result, automotive companies might become more exposed to fines when handling data in a non-compliant way, as well as public criticism by regulators and consumers, eventually losing customers’ trust.

-If an automotive company collects images/videos for R&D purposes (e.g. developing an autonomous vehicle/improving the level of autonomy) with faces/license plates, are the employees of such a company (e.g. data scientists, engineers, etc.) allowed to see and use the data non-anonymized for such purposes?
+**Q: Assume that an automotive company collects images/videos for R&D (e.g. developing an autonomous vehicle) with faces/license plates present.
+Are the employees of such a company (e.g. data scientists, engineers, etc.) allowed to see and use the non-anonymized data? **

-In summary, I assume that processing of personal data purely for research and development purposes by a private company is not permitted unless there is no other option
+Therefore, I conclude that processing personal data purely for research and development by a private company is not permitted unless there is no other option.

-Anonymization is a recommended approach under data protection law to avoid legal complications
+Therefore, enabling the anonymization of the personal information is a recommended approach under data protection law to avoid legal complications.

-Does the GDPR rule apply to universities or research centres?
+Q: Does the GDPR rule apply to universities or research centers?

 - Publicly available